Time Modeling

 property of your algorithm.
 The Slice

 contains all the data for a given moment in time.
-The Bars
+The and properties are Symbol

 .
 To check which data formats are available for each asset class, see the Data Formats page in the Asset Classes chapter.